Yam1xTest/pelican-ui/README.md

 ## See Tests Report Locally in Dev Container

-After you execute `npx playwright test` you can see the tests run report.
+After you execute `npm run test-e2e` you can see the tests run report.
 For instance, if retries occured for a test or several of them.
 If a tests run failed report is going to be hosted for you automatically.
 If a test run succeeded you need to ask to host the report using the following script:
 ```bash
 npx playwright show-report
 ```